superhero-match/superhero-suggestions/README.md

 Superhero Match is an open source dating app.

 ## superhero-suggestions
-This micro-service is responsible for providing suggestions to app users.
+This micro-service is responsible for providing suggestions to users.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.